ruiramos/infrastructure-fun/README.md

 Documented in [this README](./local-vault/README.md).

 2. Use the Vault roleset we created above as an access token provider for the Google Terraform provider that we'll use to provision the Kubernetes cluster.
-This is in `main.tf`.
+This is in [main.tf](./main.tf).

 3. Next, configure the terraform backend to use Google Cloud Storage (gcs).